turbot/guardrails-docs/docs/getting-started/getting-started-aws/create-calculated-exception/index.md

 In this guide you’ll learn how to make dynamic policy exceptions based on resource tags

-This is the sixth guide in the *Getting started with AWS* series.
+This is the seventh guide in the *Getting started with AWS* series.

 **Prerequisites**:

-- Completion of the first five guides.
+- Completion of the previous guides in this series.
+- Access to the Guardrails console with administrative privlidges.

 ## Step 1: Open the policy packs